MØ: 2018–2020: Forever Neverland, and more collaborations

-2021-2023: Motordrome
+2021–2023: Motordrome

+MØ released "Live to Survive" on 28 May 2021, which serves as the lead single of her then upcoming third studio album.
+In July, she released "Kindness", announcing the album Motordrome and double singles "Brad Pitt" and "Goosebumps" in November.

-On 28 January 2022, MØ's third studio album, Motordrome, was released via Sony Music UK.
-The album was supported by 4 singles: "Live to Survive", "Kindness", and the double singles, "Brad Pitt" and "Goosebumps".
-On the day of the album's release, the music video for "New Moon" appeared on MØ's YouTube channel.
-In late February 2022, MØ went on tour to promote Motordrome across North America and Europe, opened for Imagine Dragons's tour Mercury World Tour in North America and played summer festivals in the Europe among others on Tinderbox, Mad Cool Festival and Way Out West Festival.
-On 17 June 2022, MØ released "True Romance" as the first single from extended edition of Motordrome.
-On 29 June, she appeared in a Gryffin's song "Reckless".
-On 12 August, MØ released extended edition of the album, titled Motordrome - Dødsdrom Edition.
-On the day of the release of it, a music video for "Spaceman" was released on MØ's YouTube channel.
-On November, MØ performed at Corona Capital on Mexico City as her last announced show in 2022.
-On 11 August 2023, MØ released her next single "Attack of the Ghost Riders", a cover of The Raveonettes.
+On 28 January 2022, Motordrome was released via Sony Music UK, along with the fifth single, "New Moon".
+Same day, its music video appeared on MØ's YouTube channel.
+In late February, MØ went on tour to promote Motordrome across North America and Europe, opened for Imagine Dragons's tour Mercury World Tour in North America and played summer festivals in the Europe among others on Tinderbox, Mad Cool Festival and Way Out West Festival.
+On 17 June, MØ released "True Romance" as the first single from extended edition of Motordrome.
+She appeared in a Gryffin's song "Reckless" 12 days later.
+On 12 August, MØ released extended edition of the album, titled Motordrome - Dødsdrom Edition; a music video for "Spaceman" was released on MØ's YouTube channel same day.
+In November, MØ performed at Corona Capital on Mexico City as her last announced show that year.

-On September 20, 2023, MØ and Fryd Frydendahl published their book titled Racing – Circles of doubt, Squares of light.
+On 11 August 2023, MØ released her next single "Attack of the Ghost Riders", a cover of the Raveonettes.
+On 20 September, MØ and Fryd Frydendahl published their book titled Racing – Circles of doubt, Squares of light.